 Be Informed and Then Act

 As a parent, it’s easy to stay up at night worrying about the myriad of ailments your child might have and be at risk to develop.
-However, you must remember that there are many more healthy children in the U.S compared to those with chronic conditions or special needs.
-Be sure to use this list to consider how your child is acting before you head to your care provider’s office.
+However, it would help if you remembered that there are many more healthy children in the U.S compared to those with chronic conditions or special needs.
+Be sure to use this list to consider how your child is acting before heading to your care provider’s office.